pantheon-systems/documentation/source/content/guides/wordpress-developer/08-wordpress-solr.md

   ![Solr Settings](../../../images/solr-widget-settings.png)

-   The **Div ID** is where the search results appear.
+   Search results appear under **Div ID**.
 You can use an existing Div ID in the page template, or you can create your own blank element using a unique ID name.

-1. Check your desired Facets and save your settings, then test the search functionality before committing the changes.
+1. Check your desired Facets and save your settings.

+1. Test the search functionality before committing the changes.

 ### Optimize Index